dupuislab/CP2K/README.md

                  LFRG 1 2           !
 Length of fragments
                  IFRG 1 2 3         !
 Atoms in fragments by indices
                  NOMOA 1 1 1 0 0    !
 Exclude MOs if index is non-zero
-                 NOMOAA 1 2 3 0 0   !
+                 NOMOAA 1..3 0 0    !
 Exclude alpha MOs if index is non-zero
-                 NOMOAB 1 1 1 0 0   !
+                 NOMOAB 1..2 0 4..5 !
 Exclude beta MOs if index is non-zero
-                 &MO_CUBES          ! build wfn from MOA orbitals and print individual cubes
+                 IFUNO .FALSE.      !
+To do COT on alpha and beta within the system REF_STATE_WFN_FILE <Filename> !
+To use a reference state.
+COT will ! be done on respective alphas and betas &MO_CUBES          ! build wfn from MOA orbitals and print individual cubes
                          STRIDE 2 2 2                  !
 The stride (X,Y,Z) used to write the cube file
                          MO_LIST 1 2 3               !
 List of MOs to print as cube